-The result as illustrated in Figure 3.4 is an increase from 10 to 19 cycles to complete the sequence of code.
+The result as illustrated in Figure 4.4 is an increase from 10 to 19 cycles to complete the sequence of code.

-That's a rather large slowdown2: $\frac{10}{19} = 0.53$.
+That's a rather large slowdown4: $\frac{10}{19} = 0.53$.
 Can we do better?
-Waiting for the end of a cycle when a result is written to in a register is not really necessary if we can write a register in the first half of a cycle and read it in the second half.
-Also, we can go a step further add hardware resources to determine that a value is needed, we can bypass the register file, an approach also called forwarding.
+Waiting for the end of a cycle when a result is written to a register is not really necessary if we can write a register in the first half of a cycle and read it in the second half.
+Also, we can go a step further and add hardware resources to determine that a value is needed so we can bypass the register file, an approach also called forwarding.
 By making the first improvement, we can reduce each stall by 1 cycle.
 If we introduce forwarding hardware, we can use each result as soon as it's ready rather than routing it via the register file.
 In the case of an ALU operation, it is ready the cycle after EX.
 In the case of a load, it is ready after the MEM stage.
-Also, we can route the result
+Also, we can route the result at the cycle it's needed rather than the cycle before, e.g., for an ALU operation, if the result is ready before EX, forwarding can make it available at the start of EX even if it's not available at the start of ID.
+A store instruction only needs its value at the start of MEM.
+I illustrate a minimal version of stall reduction in the top half of Figure 4.5, and a more aggressive version using forwarding in the lower half.

-2Technically, this is a "speedup" though the word looks wrong applied to a case where we've lost speed.
+4Technically, this is a "speedup" though the word looks wrong applied to a case of slowdown.